ali-ghanbari/prf/README.md

 APR techniques and make it easier for them to build their prototypes.
-With the help of extant APR libraries such as [ASTOR](https://github.com/SpoonLabs/astor), developers of APR tools will only need to focus on design and implementation of more effective patch generation algorithm.
+With the help of extant APR libraries such as [ASTOR](https://github.com/SpoonLabs/astor), developers of APR tools will only need to focus on design and implementation of more effective patch generation algorithms.
 Furthermore, since PRF is highly configurable, they will be able customize other aspects of their systems, such as fault localization, patch validation, and patch prioritization/filtering.

 This document presents an overview of the system.
-We have also provided the users with a pre-configured patch generation plugin for based on the recent APR tool [CapGen](https://github.com/justinwm/CapGen) for demonstration purposes.
+We have also provided the users with a pre-configured patch generation plugin based on the recent APR tool [CapGen](https://github.com/justinwm/CapGen) for demonstration purposes.

 ## PRF Setup